mosop/stdio/README.md

 ## Decapturing

-The `out` and `err` methods returns *decaptured* I/Os.
+The `out` and `err` methods return *decaptured* I/Os.
 The type of the I/O means that the I/O is not capturing the standard stream any more.
 In other words, you can not capture the standard streams any more in the same yielded block after calling `out` or `err`.

 ```crystal
 Stdio.capture do |io|